centau/vide/docs/tut/crash-course/5-effect.md

 -- "count: 1" printed
 ```

-The callback given to `effect()` is ran in a *reactive scope*.
-Any source read
+The callback given to `effect()` is initially ran immediately in a
-from inside a reactive scope will be tracked, so that if any of those sources
+*reactive scope*.
+Any source read from inside a reactive scope will be tracked,
-update, the effect will be reran too.
+so that if any of those sources update, the effect will be reran too.

-The callback is first ran immediately inside the `effect()` call to initially
-track sources used.

 Effects also work with derived sources, it doesn't matter how deeply nested
 inside a function a source is.